7 Best Reasons to Visit Boudhanath Stupa

 What is the entrance fee to Boudhanath Stupa?

-The entrance fee to the Boudhanath stupa is NPR 400 per person for international travelers.
-And it cost NPR 100 per person for SAARC nationals.
+The entrance fee to the Kathmandu Boudhanath Stupa is NPR 400 per person for international travelers.
+The cost for SAARC Nationals is slightly less and only costs NPR 100.

-Boudhanath Stupa is the perfect spot around Kathmandu valley to spend your days blissfully.
-At the end of the tour, find a beautiful rooftop restaurant and enjoy the stupa's panoramic view with a cup of hot coffee or tea.
+Boudhanath Stupa is the perfect spot around Kathmandu Valley to spend your days blissfully.
+At the end of the tour, find a beautiful rooftop restaurant near Boudha and enjoy the stupa's panoramic view with a cup of hot coffee or tea.
+Don't miss the unique architecture and peaceful surroundings of Boudhanth Stupa.

 Post a Comment